Fabio-A-Sa/Privago/docs/milestone2/report.md

 ## Conclusions and Future work

+Tirar ideias do M1:

+In conclusion of this milestone, all the planned tasks within the data preparation phase of the project have been successfully completed.
+This accomplishment marks a crucial turning point in the process of creating a useful hotel search engine that will give tourists useful information and help them make informed choices.

+One of the most challenging aspects of the work was developing effective strategies to address the issue of an excessive number of reviews.
+Substantial effort was invested in determining the best approach to manage and utilize this abundance of information.
+Through meticulous analysis and innovative methods, a balance was struck between data volume and relevance, ensuring that the dataset remained rich with insights while maintaining a manageable size.

+As the project progresses, there are always opportunities for further enhancements and refinements.
+With the cleansed and consolidated dataset, the next phase of the project will focus on the development of a robust hotel search engine.
+This engine will allow travelers to explore and filter accommodations according to their preferences, whether related to location, room quality, staff service, or other factors identified during the analysis phase.

+Notas:

 Concluir acerca da consistência global do search engine / system.
 Adaptar do M1 e explorar possibilidade do M2:
 - Melhorar o parâmetro X e Y, e justificação teórica